 5. Schedule Regular Check-Ups

 See your dentist twice a year as part of your child’s oral health care routine.
 Seeing a specialist frequently allows for not only prevention and early intervention of problems but contributes to a positive experience for your child.
 Having x-rays taken of your child’s teeth will reveal if any invisible cavities and allow for early treatment.
-Visiting the dentist can inform you of all available options for care of your child’s teeth, whether it be a dentist or orthodontist.
+Visiting the dentist can inform you of all available options for the care of your child’s teeth, whether it be a dentist or orthodontist.

 Taking charge of your child’s health while they are still young will help your child keep their teeth healthy and foster a positive relationship with their oral healthcare provider for years to come.
 Please be sure to check out local practices such as an orthodontist for complete care for your child.